NateGries1/algoassist/README.md

 # AlgoAssist

 ## About
-AlgoAssist is a project continued from LC Pilot [lcpilot](https://github.com/j1yl/lcpilot).
+AlgoAssist is a project continued from [LC Pilot](https://github.com/j1yl/lcpilot).
 Algo Assist is a technical interview practice tool for computer science/aspiring software engineers.
 It aims to assist users with preparing for technical coding interviews by allowing users to write and run code, while responding to our AI interviewer.

 ## Features
 - In browser code editor w/ syntax highlighting